Day in History: Birth of Louis VIII the Lion

 The Prince returned to his native France and 6 years later, in 1223, he succeeded his father, Philip II, as King of France.
 While Louis never attacked England again, he decided to seize back the lands controlled by the English on the French soil: under the pretext that Henry III failed to comply with all the provisions of the Treaty of Lambeth, he seized Avignon, Poitou, Languedoc and Saintonge.
 Louis would have probably tried to further expand his territories but he fell ill with dysentery in 1226 and died on 8 November of the same year.
 He was succeeded by his son, Louis IX; because the new King was only 12 years old at the time, his mother, the formidable Blanche of Castile, acted as a Regent until he came of age.Filed under British Royals, French Royals, Historical Royals

-Tagged Anniversary, Birth, Blanche of Castile, England, France, Henry III, John of England, Louis VIII, War.
+Tagged Anniversary, Birth, Blanche of Castile, England, France, Henry III of England, John of England, Louis VIII of France, War.